Jeromeyluck/CodeMixBench/README.md

    ```
    - `dataset`: select the dataset (e.g., `lid_gereng`, `lid_spaeng`, `ner_hineng`).
    - `expid`: define the ID of the test, the results file will be named after this ID.
    - `model`: the model you test.
-The default model is gpt-3.5-turbo.
+The default model is `gpt-3.5-turbo`.
    - `shot`: use for few-shot test (by default it will be `1`).
    - `api`: API Key (default key will be `OPENAI_API_KEY` defined in system path).
-   - `url`:
+   - `url`: API function provider's URL.